imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 	    <action>/pages/workitems/workitem.jsf?id=<itemvalue>$uniqueid</itemvalue></action>
 	</item>

-## Updating a Subprocess
+## Updating a Sub-Process Instance

-To update an existing subprocess instance during the processing life cycle of the origin process, a item named 'subprocess_update' can be defined in the corresponding event result.
-See the following example:
+To update an existing sub-process instance the following item definition need to be added into the workflow result of an Imixs-BPMN Event:

 	<item name="subprocess_update">
 		<modelversion>1.0.0</modelversion>